galacticcouncil/hydration-docs/docs/03_guides/06_governance/01_new_referendum.md

 ---
-title: Submit Proposal
+title: Start a Referendum
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 ## 00 The Referendum Process

-Before proceeding with submitting a proposal to trigger a [referendum](docs/07_governance/02_democracy_referenda.md), identify the right track and origin for it.
+Before proceeding with submitting a proposal to trigger a [referendum](/governance/referenda), identify the right track and origin for it.
 For example, if the proposal is requesting funds from the treasury, select the treasury track with appropriate spend limits.
-Read [this post](docs/07_governance/03_democracy_origins_tracks.md) to learn more about Origins and Tracks.
+Read [this post](/governance/origins_tracks) to learn more about Origins and Tracks.

 Below is **the ideal process to follow**:

 * **Create a discussion post about your proposal.** This post allows the community to deliberate and recommend improvements.
 * **Create a referendum.**

-That said, you are free to create a referenda without first creating a discussion post.
+That said, you are free to create a referendum without first creating a discussion post.

 ---